MicrosoftLearning/MD-102T00-Microsoft-365-Endpoint-Administrator/Instructions/Labs/0401-Deploying cloud apps using Intune.md

 3. On the **SEA-WS1** blade, select **Sync** and when prompted select **Yes**.

    > Intune will contact the device and tell it to synchronize all policies.
-This may take up to 5 minutes.
+This may take up to 15 minutes.
+You may choose to Sync from **SEA-WS1**

 ### Task 4: Verify Microsoft 365 apps are installed